This September, Maison & Objet will be celebrating the talent of Ramy Fischler.

 From office design to L’Opéra Comique

-Ramy Fischler is currently focusing on his work as a scenographer for the opera, which includes the set design for a version of Hamlet directed by Cyril Teste, expected to debut in December at L’Opéra Comique in Paris, and an exhibition titled L’Intelligence de la Main for the Bettencourt Schueller Foundation, as part of the Homo Faber exhibition, which explores the notion of know-how, opening in September at the Giorgio Cini Foundation in Venice.
+Ramy Fischler is currently focusing on his work as a scenographer for the opera, which includes the set design for a version of Hamlet directed by Cyril Teste, expected to debut in December at L’Opéra Comique in Paris.
+He is also working on an exhibition titled L’Intelligence de la Main for the Bettencourt Schueller Foundation, as part of the Homo Faber exhibition, which explores the notion of know-how, opening in September at the Giorgio Cini Foundation in Venice.

 The designer of the year elected by the this Paris interior design show is a free spirit, who gladly introduces design in fields and dimensions where it appears out of place.

-For instance, for the Philanthro -Lab [image above], one of the projects short-listed for the Réinventer Paris 1 contest, the choosen designer of the year by Maison et Objet, collaborated with Compagnie de Phalsbourg and architecture studio Perrot & Richard to define a programme, anticipate needs and create the project’s layout.
+For instance, for the Philanthro -Lab [image above], one of the projects short-listed for the Réinventer Paris 1 contest, the designer collaborated with Compagnie de Phalsbourg and architecture studio Perrot & Richard to define a programme, anticipate needs and create the project’s layout.
 Twitter France has also commissioned him to investigate the many ways in which work environments are changing, question the value of information and apply his findings to space planning and office design.

 Among Ramy Fischler’s latest projects is a commission for Refettorio Paris [image above], a soup kitchen for the homeless and refugees, initiated by Italy’s most prominent chef, Massimo Bottura and established inside the Foyer de la Madeleine.

-Maison et Objet designer of the year is collaborating with Nicola Delon – founder of studio Encore Heureux – to create the bespoke décor made from recycled building materials.
-Just a stone’s throw away, he has recently started two new projects on the Champs-Élysées: a palace hotel and a new concept of film theatre.
+Maison et Objet’s Designer of the Year is collaborating with Nicola Delon – founder of studio Encore Heureux – to create bespoke décor made from recycled building materials.
+Just a stone’s throw away, he has recently started two new projects on the Champs-Élysées: a palace hotel and a new concept of film theater.

-For the upcoming edition of Maison & Objet Paris, Ramy Fischler has chosen to spotlight the diversity of his studio’s activities and projects from day to day, offering visitors a chance to grasp his visionary and holistic approach.
-So much more than an accumulation of objects and projects!
+For the upcoming edition of Maison & Objet, Ramy Fischler has chosen to spotlight the diversity of his studio’s activities and projects from day 0ne, offering visitors a chance to grasp his visionary and holistic approach.

 For those who don’t know, Maison et Objet happens since 1995 and has been the world’s